 WATCH THE SUPER QUICK VIDEO FOR HOW WE MAKE THE ROAST

 HOW TO USE LEFTOVER ROAST

-Pot roast is incredible fresh out of the crock pot, but it's also incredible for round two, three and even four!
+Pot roast is incredibly fresh out of the crockpot, but it's also incredible for round two, three and even four!
 Here are some of our favorite ways to reuse and repurpose leftover pot roast.